SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :widths: 40,80

-   "splitterWidth", "Width of the splitter shown in list form. (in pixels)" "detailView- de / Name - en", "Specifying the form name that is to be used for the detailed representation of a list form."
+   "splitterWidth", "Width of the splitter shown in list form. (in pixels)" "detailView- de / Name - en", "Specifies the form name that is to be used for the detailed representation of a list form."
    "newLink", "Construction of new objects in a list.
-The “Detailed view“ is used as detail form" "viewPane", "If this value is set to “false“, the selection is displayed as a drop-down list."
+The “detailed view“ is used as detail form."
+   "viewPane", "If this value is set to “false“, the selection is displayed as a drop-down list."
-   "refresh", "Display update function in list view" "excelExport", "Display excel export function in list view" "importExport", "Display import/export function in list view" "popUp", "By specifying a popup window size in the format “width, height“, a list view opens choosen entries in a new window e.g .: “800,600“"
+   "refresh", "Displays the update function in the list view."
+   "excelExport", "Displays the excel export function in the list view."
+   "importExport", "Displays the import/export function in the list view."
+   "popUp", "By specifying a pop-up window size in the format “width, height“ (in px), a list view opens choosen entries in a new window e.g .: “800,600“"

 ======================================
    <columns> Definition
 ======================================

 Columns represent Attributes and are used to display their values in a list.
-You can see the syntax in the code-block at the start of this section.
+You can see the syntax in the following code-block.

 .. csv-table::
    :header: "Column Options","Description"
    :widths: 40,80

-   "Column field", "The fieldname of the attribute to be displayed " "width", "the width of the column "
+   "Column field", "The fieldname of the attribute to be displayed."
+   "width", "Width of the column in px."

 ======================================
    <data> Definition